pine64/website/content/documentation/PineNote/Development/Apps.md

 Pre-compiled Debian packages with some of the PineNote-related modifications and support for triggering global refreshes after scrolling using the dbus service (see above) can be found [here](https://github.com/m-weigand/xournalpp_pn/releases)

 #### Obsidian
 Works well, EInk-Theme can be found [here](https://github.com/MichiMolle/obsidian-eink).

+### Reading

+#### Foliate
+[Foliate](https://johnfactotum.github.io/foliate/) is an ebook reader written in GTK4.
+It works well with the default Debian Gnome experience.
+You can bookmark pages and annotate selections of words/sentences.
+Foliate supports "Open EPUB, Mobipocket, Kindle, FB2, CBZ, and PDF files".

+#### KOReader
+[KOReader](https://koreader.rocks/) is a document viewer made for eink devices.
+It is a feature packed application, a user can highlight text, bookmark pages, use gesture navigation and change font and page size/margins/spacing among many things.
+KOReader can also be used as a full screen UI with battery information reporting while reading books.
+KOReader supports "EPUB, PDF, DjVu, XPS, CBT, CBZ, FB2, PDB, TXT, HTML, RTF, CHM, DOC, MOBI and ZIP files".

 ### Web Browsing